Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: The Lipkin-Meshkov-Glick (LMG) Model

 The LMG Hamiltonian is given by

-where fermionic operator $c_{k\sigma}^\dag$ creates a fermion in the $k\sigma$ state, $c_{k\sigma}$ annihilates a particle in the $k\sigma$ state and $V,W\in\mathbb{R}$ are interaction strengths.
+where fermionic operator $f_{k\sigma}^\dag$ creates a fermion in the $k\sigma$ state, $f_{k\sigma}$ annihilates a particle in the state defined by mode label $k$ and energy level $\sigma$. $V,W\in\mathbb{R}$ are interaction strengths.
 The energy gap between the levels is set to unity without loss of generality by rescaling $V$ and $W$.
 The LMG model can be rewritten in terms of angular momentum operators~\cite{ORTIZ2005421}:

 The total angular momentum quantum number is fixed as $j=N/2$.
 In terms of these operators, the LMG Hamiltonian is:

 The angular momentum operators can be written in terms of bosonic operators via the Jordan-Schwinger mapping~\cite{ORTIZ2005421, LermaH.:2013cla, osti_4389568}.